Alais29/todo-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## React Todo List
-Simple todo list built with React just for practice.
+Simple todo list built with React to practice.
+You can add new notes, mark them as done and delete them.
+The notes are stored in local storage so they'll persist even if the page is updated.
-Planning to add localStorage and an input field to add tasks.

 ## Available Scripts